 The tissue papers are bleed resistant but we do not recommend their use in damp conditions.

 The packaging which you use often presents your new customers with their first impression of your business, and with so much competition in the marketplace companies can’t afford to ignore this.
-Knowing that you care about your products after the point of sale, and are keen for them to arrive with your customer in perfect condition will give your customers huge confidence in your brand.
+Knowing that you care about your products after the point of sale, and are keen for them to arrive with your customer in perfect condition, will give your customers huge confidence in your brand.

 A June 2015 survey by a polythene manufacturer showed that customers satisfied with their packaging are 57% more likely to reorder, and 95% say that poor or damaged packaging has a negative impact on their perception of your company.
-When you have worked so hard to get that new customer it’s vital that they come back to you next time rather than go to your competition.

-Once you have packed your products in a garment bag, and are ready to send them, make sure you choose the right outer packaging too.
+Once you have packed your products in a garment bag and are ready to send them, make sure you choose the right outer packaging too.
 A mailing bag is perfect for lighter products and will offer complete protection from rain or a postal box will offer strength.
 For added crease protection or visual effect, tissue paper is a cost effective addition to your packaging.
 If you need any advice, our team are ready to help you.

 A lot has been written and said about plastics and the environment, mainly concerning the “plastic bag”.
 I think it is time for an honest debate!